bioimage-io/bioengine/docs/api.md

     server = await connect_to_server(
         {"name": "test client", "server_url": "https://ai.imjoy.io", "method_timeout": 3000}
     )

+    # If you are using your own BioEngine worker, please replace `triton-client` to your own BioEngine worker service ID.
     triton = await server.get_service("triton-client")

     # Create a fake image